Syl Apps: Politics

 While still playing hockey, Apps ran for parliament in the 1940 federal election.
 He was a candidate in the riding of Brant for the National Government Party but lost to incumbent George Wood of the Liberals by 138 votes.

 Apps was a Progressive Conservative member of the Legislative Assembly of Ontario from 1963 to 1975.
 He represented the riding of Kingston from 1963 to 1967 and Kingston and the Islands from 1967 to 1975.
 He served as the Minister of Correctional Services from 1971 to 1974.

-Cabinet positions

 Death

 On December 24, 1998, Apps died from a heart attack and was buried in Mountview Cemetery in Cambridge, Ontario.
 After his death, the Maple Leafs honoured his jersey number and George Armstrong's number, who both wore the number 10.
 Their numbers were not retired, as the Maple Leafs had a policy of only retiring numbers for players "who have made a significant contribution to the Toronto Maple Leaf Hockey Club and have experienced a career-ending incident while a member of the Maple Leaf team".
 However, this policy was changed for the Maple Leafs' centennial season, with Apps' number, along with 15 others, officially being retired on October 15, 2016.